Of all the questions asked in the world, the one we receive the most is "how to care for our sensitive skin?"

 As per the famous saying "it is better safe than sorry", here are some problematic ingredients that you should avoid when buying a skincare product.

 The number one ingredient that you should be weeding out of your routine is Alcohol.
-Many cleansers, toners, creams, and face masks have alcohol, which can snap your skin's moisture level and can make it dry, itchy, and overall uncomfortable.
+Many cleansers, toners, creams, and face masks have alcohol, which can snatch up your skin's moisture level and can make it dry, itchy, and overall uncomfortable.

 However, it doesn't mean that Alcohol is all the way bad.
 There are some friendly alcohol alternatives that are less sensitizing and irritating to the skin.
 You can use these as they are much safer.
 But before you apply, make sure to do a Patch test.

-Often found in cleansers, shampoos, soaps, and other products that make lather or form.
+Often found in cleansers, shampoos, soaps, and other products that make lathers or forms.
 Sulfates, such as Ammonium lauryl sulfate (ALS) and Sodium lauryl sulfate (SLS) are the most common chemical lathers that you should avoid.
 They are "too effective" at ripping out the natural moisture from your skin, leaving it dull, dry, and prone to irritation.

 These low-cost synthetic preservatives are used in almost all types of skincare products.
 Although some parabens are free from the growth of fungus or bacteria, they can still cause allergic reactions.